Ipstenu/dreamobjects/readme.txt

 = Credit =

 Version 3.5 and up would not have been possible without the work Brad Touesnard did with <a href="https://wordpress.org/plugins/amazon-web-services/">Amazon Web Services</a>.
 His incorporation of the AWS SDK v 2.x was the cornerstone to this plugin working better.

+= Privacy Policy =

+By using this plugin, data will be sent to DreamObjects, a subsidiary of DreamHost.
+As you are required to register for a DreamObjects account, you have already agreed to the DreamHost.com [terms of service](https://www.dreamhost.com/legal/terms-of-service/) and [privacy policy](https://www.dreamhost.com/legal/privacy-policy/).
+Those terms are applicable to all data transmitted.

+The following information is sent to DreamObjects:

+* Your domain name and IP address
+* Your private and secret keys
+* Your backup zip file

 == Installation ==